Temasek-Dynamics/gestelt/docs/radxa_setup.md

         make
         ```
     - Copy u-boot.bin over
+        - Sideload (Safer option)
+            - Hold down boot button on radxa and connect to PC, then run:
+                - `sudo boot-g12.py /path/to/fip/radxa-zero/u-boot.bin`
-        -Use dd to write over the eMMC
+        - (ONLY AS LAST RESORT) Use dd to write over the eMMC
             - Hold down boot button on radxa and connect to PC.
-Run
+Run:
                 - `sudo boot-g12.py rz-udisk-loader.bin` to expose the Radxa as a mountable disk
             - Use dmesg/lsblk to figure out what `sdX` is Radxa
             - In fip/radxa-zero, run `sudo dd if=u-boot.bin of=/dev/sdX bs=512 seek=1` to copy the files over
-        - Sideload
-            - Hold down boot button on radxa and connect to PC
-            - `sudo boot-g12.py /path/to/fip/radxa-zero/u-boot.bin`
     - Reboot device
     - [Reference](https://github.com/matthewoots/documentation/blob/main/radxa-zero/radxa-remove-autoboot-countdown.md)